gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   In the INIT ACK chunk the endpoint chooses one of the DTLS Key Management Methods supported by the peer.

-Padding: 0 or 16 bits (unsigned integer)
+Padding: 0, 8, 16, or 24 bits (unsigned integer)
-: If the number of included DTLS Key Management Methods is odd the parameter MUST be padded with two bytes.
-The padding MUST be set to 0 by the sender and MUST be ignored by the receiver.
+: The padding MUST be set to 0 by the sender and MUST be ignored by the receiver.

 The DTLS Key Management Parameter MAY be included in the INIT and INIT ACK chunk and MUST NOT be included in any other chunk.